ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > "Why don't you just lie?
 That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Broadcast TV's _Burn Notice_

+> "[Michael Narrating]
+> Badly done surveillance, that is, surveillance you notice, can mean a lot of things.
+Some organizations need intelligence but can't afford to pay for training... some organizations just want you to know they're watching."

 _Season 1 Episode 1_

 > * use to describe how a computer programmer could be framed easily by their company or the government using API keys, analogies are easy *